 9. Culture: Understanding Cognition and Conduct: Analysing Clerical Habitus and Clerical Culture

 Michael A. Guerzoni (PhD, University of Tasmania) is an Indigenous Fellow Academic Development (Criminology) in the School of Social Sciences at the University of Tasmania, Australia.
-His research examines clerical culture and child protection within Anglicanism and Roman Catholicism.
+His research examines clerical culture and abuse prevention within Anglicanism and Roman Catholicism, and the wellbeing of Indigenous children.
 He lectures in child protection and juvenile justice.